Australian Judges #

 In the early years of Melbourne Barry became unofficial standing counsel for the Aboriginals.
 He laboured as hard and as earnestly upon their cases, often capital matters, as he did upon his other briefs, though he rarely, if ever, received a fee for such services.
 His interest in the Aboriginals was general and lasted all his life.
 Though he accomplished for them little of practical value, his open-minded and unprejudiced approach was in advance of that of many even of the most liberal of his contemporaries.

 In 1851, Barry was appointed its first solicitor-general, a position which he held briefly, for he was elevated to the new bench of the Supreme Court of Victoria in January 1852.
-He During his whole residence in Melbourne Barry was prominent or foremost in every phase of social, cultural and philanthropic activity.
-To list all the causes or organizations whose interests he promoted would be almost impossible; as examples, he was a founder of the Melbourne Mechanics' Institute (now the Athenaeum), a prominent member of the Separation movement, thrice president of the Melbourne Club, active in the Melbourne Hospital, the Philharmonic Society, the Philosophical Institute, the Royal Society of Victoria — even the Polo Club.
+During his whole residence in Melbourne, Barry was prominent or foremost in every phase of social, cultural and philanthropic activity.
+To list all the causes or organizations whose interests he promoted would be almost impossible; as examples, he was a founder of the Melbourne Mechanics’ Institute (now the Athenaeum), a prominent member of the Separation movement, thrice president of the Melbourne Club, active in the Melbourne Hospital, the Philharmonic Society, the Philosophical Institute, the Royal Society of Victoria — even the Polo Club.
 He also held a commission in the Victorian Volunteers, the local militia.
 It is curious, and is perhaps attributable to his friendship with many prominent squatters, that he seems to have played no active part in the anti-transportation movement, though his opinions were distinctly against sending convicts to Victoria.
 His concern for the diffusion of learning was such that he allowed members of the public to come at night to read books and journals in his house, before there was a public library.

 His private benevolence was liberal, though discreetly bestowed.
 Irish famine relief, the building of new colonial churches both Protestant and Catholic, the needs of less fortunate relations in Ireland and the alleviation of personal distress in Melbourne all made inroads upon a fortune which, though never great, he did not seek to augment by speculation.
 Public labour left little time for private aggrandizement; at various periods of his life he trod uncomfortably near the edge of real financial difficulty and died a poor man.

 He was the indubitable prime founder of the University of Melbourne, of which he was first chancellor (1853), a position he held till his death.
 He was equally the father of the Melbourne Public Library (now the State Library of Victoria) and its then associated Art Gallery.
 Over the library trustees too he presided until his death.
 In both spheres his achievement was great, for the university was able to attract outstanding men as its first professors and well within Barry’s lifetime its degrees grew to command world-wide respect.
 In the same period the library became recognized as one of the great collections of the world, administered upon the most liberal principles.
 Any detailed criticism of the precise significance of Barry’s role in the development of these institutions must recognize that the greatest help came from his drive, energy and influence, his ceaseless care and toil for them, rather than from any more refined or subtle intellectual powers.
-He was as capable at dusting the books or acting temporarily as porter as at chairing the trustees' meetings at the library.
+He was as capable at dusting the books or acting temporarily as porter as at chairing the trustees’ meetings at the library.
 At the university he would pace out the dimensions of some new building on the muddy ground before going in to preside as chancellor.
 He was criticized in both capacities for being autocratic.
-As a judge he was hard-working, competent and conservative.
-He undertook more than his fair share of the cases, worked very long hours and endured the arduous travel by coach, train or horseback required by the circuit courts.
-Moreover, because he lived nearer to the city than any of the other judges, his leisure was frequently interrupted by urgent applications at his house for legal processes.
-He gave much thought to matters concerned with the general administration of the law, to the quality of the Supreme Court Library, to the design of the new and splendid court buildings in William Street, though he did not live to sit there.

 In criminal cases Barry had a reputation for harshness, though it was a harsh period and he was in tune with his times.
 The florid and slightly sanctimonious speeches with which he frequently seasoned his sentences cannot have made him loved, and certainly he valued the purely retributive elements of the law.
 Yet he supported the Discharged Prisoners' Aid Society and stressed the importance of the rehabilitation of a criminal who had paid his debt to society.
 He thought of Victoria as a frontier area where the law was not yet sufficiently respected.
 In sentencing Henry Garrett to ten years labour on the roads for robbery in company in 1855, he said: ‘The sentences of the Court may be thought harsh, but those sentences will be mitigated as the country becomes more settled and composed’.